My IBM Log in Subscribe

 In machine learning, the “dimensions” of data do not refer to the familiar and intuitive dimensions of physical space.
 In the vector space, each dimension corresponds to an individual feature of data, in the same way that length, width and depth are each features of an object in physical space.

-Vector embeddings typically deal with high-dimensional data.
-In practice, most nonnumerical information is high-dimensional.
+Vector embeddings typically deal with high-dimensional data because, in practice, most nonnumerical information is high-dimensional.
 For example, even a small, simple 28x28-pixel black-and-white image of a handwritten digit from the MNIST data set can be represented as a 784-dimensional vector in which each dimension corresponds to an individual pixel whose grayscale value ranges from 0 (for black) to 1 (for white).

-However, not all of those dimensions of the data contain useful information.
-In our MNIST example, the actual digit itself represents only a small fraction of the image.
-The rest is a blank background or “noise.”
-It would thus be more accurate to say that we’re “embedding a representation of the image in 784-dimension space” than to say we’re “representing 784 different features of the image.”
+However, not all of those dimensions of the data will contain useful information.
+In our MNIST example, the actual digit itself represents only a small fraction of the image: the rest is a blank background, or “noise.”
+It would thus be more accurate to say that we’re “embedding a representation of the image in 784-dimension space” than to say we’re representing 784 different features of the image.

 Efficient vector embeddings of high-dimensional data thus often entail some degree of dimensionality reduction: the compression of high-dimensional data down to a lower-dimensional space that omits irrelevant or redundant information.

-Whereas the dimensions of image vector data are relatively objective and intuitive, determining the relevant features of some data modalities such as the semantic meanings and contextual relationships of language, is more abstract or subjective.
+Whereas the dimensions of image vector data are relatively objective and intuitive, determining the relevant features of certain data modalities—such as the semantic meanings and contextual relationships of language—is more abstract or subjective.
 In such cases, the specific features represented by the dimensions of vector embeddings can be established through manual feature engineering or, more commonly in the era of deep learning, determined implicitly through the process of training a model to make accurate predictions.

 How to compare vector embeddings

 The core logic of vector embeddings is that n-dimensional embeddings of similar data points should be grouped closely together in n-dimensional space.
 However, embeddings can have dozens, hundreds or even thousands of dimensions.
-This goes well beyond the 2- or 3-dimensional spaces that our minds can intuitively visualize.
+This goes well beyond the 2- or 3-dimensional spaces in which our minds can intuitively visualize things being "close" to one another.

-Instead, multiple measures are used to infer the relative similarity of different vector embeddings.
+Instead, one of multiple mathematical measures can be used to infer the relative similarity or proximity of different vector embeddings.
 The best measure of similarity for a specific situation depends largely on the nature of the data and what the comparisons are being used for.

 • Cosine distance, also called cosine similarity, is a normalized measure of the cosine of the angle between two vectors.
 Cosine distance ranges from -1 to 1, in which 1 represents identical vectors, 0 represents orthogonal (or unrelated) vectors, and -1 represents fully opposite vectors.
-Cosine similarity is used widely in NLP tasks because it naturally normalizes vector magnitudes and it’s less sensitive to the relative frequency of words in training data than Euclidian distance.
+Cosine similarity is used widely in NLP tasks because it naturally normalizes vector magnitudes, which makes it less sensitive to the relative frequency of words in training data than Euclidian distance.

 • Dot product is, algebraically speaking, the sum of the product of the corresponding components of each vector.
 Geometrically speaking, it’s a nonnormalized version of cosine distance that also reflects frequency or magnitude.